PalmettoPreps - PalmettoPreps.com's South Carolina high school football recruiting notebook

 PalmettoPreps.com's South Carolina high school football recruiting notebook

-In this feature, PalmettoPreps.com fills up a notebook with the latest recruiting news on high school football prospects across the Palmetto State in this mid-June update.
+In this feature, PalmettoPreps.com fills up a notebook with the latest recruiting news on high school football prospects across the Palmetto State in another June update.

-* Byrnes running back Rahjai Harris picked up his 20th offer from West Virginia.
-This time last year, the 2020 prospect had three scholarship offers.

-* Westwood's Ahmon Green picked up his first scholarship offer, coming from Shawn Elliott and Georgia State.

-ALSO SEE: Breaking down the state of South Carolina's top senior RBs

-* 2021 Eastside QB Marshall Skoloff visited Louisville on June 16 and says he plans a return to Scott Satterfield's program in the future.
+* Georgia became the first program to offer 2023 QB Grayson Loftis out of Blue Ridge.
+Loftis is the second freshman quarterback in the Palmetto State to be offered by a major program, following Greer's Raheim Jeter.

+* Carolina Forest QB Mason Garcia visited - and camped at - Alabama earlier this week.

+* Former TL Hanna product Braylon Peterson, who is now at Georgia Military College, made his verbal commitment to Georgia Southern.

-* Lugoff-Elgin OL Parker Clements picked up an offer from Virginia Tech on June 9.
+* Woodmont defensive lineman Cam Donald picked up an offer from Liberty.

-* 2021 Blythewood LB DJ Hutcherson picked up his first scholarship offer from Maryland, following his camp performance at the school.

-* 2022 Goose Creek OL Jayden Johnson attended summer camps at both Clemson and South Carolina, as did 2023 Dorman OL Markee Anderson.
-The same can be said for 2021 TE Brandon Williams out of Strom Thurmond.
+* South Pointe athlete Omega Blake, who could play DB or WR at the college level, camped at South Carolina this week.
+He now has offers from Toledo and Marshall, which stepped forward recently.

+* Legion Collegiate WR OD Dollison is making an official visit to Akron this weekend.

 *** Want to pass along news to us for a future PalmettoPreps recruiting notebook?
 Let us know on Twitter (@PalmettoPrepsSC) or email us (palmettoprepsrivals@gmail.com)!